What is bribery?

 - A police officer, or

 Even if the benefit was not offered specifically as an inducement or reward, but would “tend to influence” the agent, the person could still be found guilty.
-Generally, this is an objective test directed at the intention and not the result.

 In both instances, the maximum penalty is seven years imprisonment.